 Sleep is essential to keep a healthy body.
-Sleep and Productivity are well connected each other.
+Sleep and Productivity are well connected to each other.

-In this massive roundup post, various experts share their sleep and productivity secrets.
+In this massive (24K+words) roundup post, various experts from around the glob share their sleep and productivity secrets.

 130+ online experts from various fields from around the world share their experiences.

 The time required or allotted for sleep is most of the time insufficient!
 There are only 24 hours in a day!
 Yes, There are only 24 hours in a day!

 Yes, it’s a universal fact!
 And nobody can deny it!

 In fact, nobody can add an extra minute or even a second to it or delete it!

 For some, especially bloggers, writers or even many others, this is indeed a sad news!

 I mean, the hours allotted in a day is not sufficient to fulfill most of their day job!

 In this roundup post titled, 130+ Experts Reveals Their Secrets On Sleep and Productivity